Unifying Common Signal Analyses with Instantaneous Time-Frequency Atoms: ISA Background

 One approach to analysis is to consider two stages: 1) signal decomposition and 2) component demodulation as illustrated in Figure \ref{fig:ISAanalysis}.
 With this approach, all ambiguity lies in how the signal $z(t)$ is decomposed into a set of components---there exist an infinite number of ways to express a whole as a sum of parts.
 However, every decomposition has the advantage that it can be associated with an IS in which each component is exactly localized.

-Suppose that a signal $z(t)$ is observed which was synthesized with unknown parameter set $\mathscr{S}$ leading to an unknown IS $\mathcal{S}(t,\omega)$.
-Decomposing the signal $z(t)$ into a superposition of a set of signals $\{\hat{\psi}_k(t)\}$ each with differentiable phases [as expressed in \eqref{eq:AMFM_A}] allows each signal to be interpreted as an AM--FM component, then AM--FM demodulated with
+Suppose that a signal $z(t)$ is observed which was synthesized with unknown parameter set $\mathscr{S}$ leading to an unknown IS $\mathcal{S}(t,\omega;\mathscr{S})$.
+Decomposing the signal $z(t)$ into a superposition of a set of components $\{\hat{\psi}_k(t)\}$ each with differentiable phases [as expressed in \eqref{eq:AMFM_A}] allows each component to be interpreted as AM--FM and demodulated with